-Data which is already in AWS’ cloud can be moved to Glacier storage with the help of the lifecycle policy feature.
+Data that is already in AWS’s cloud can be moved to Glacier storage with the help of the lifecycle policy feature.
 If you do not urgently need some of the files stored in an S3 bucket, it is possible to schedule their transfer to a less costly place - that is what these policies are for.

 Further reading How to Upload Files to S3 Glacier with Lifecycle Rules

 Scheduled upload to Glacier is the best option in case the user's data is already in S3.
 It is also a more convenient way for companies with a great flow of electronic documentation because it allows an administrator to automate the archiving of a large number of items.
 On the downside, this additional tier of storage results in extra storage fees plus a request fee for archiving to Glacier.

 Both ways of transferring data to Glacier storage have certain pros and cons.
 Let us summarize their differences to make the comparison easier.

 |Time consumption||Multipart upload allows faster archiving||Scheduled archiving jobs automate the process and save time|